A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play

 At a technical level, our aim is to introduce a model for conflict between two populations~$u$ and~$v$, starting from the model when the two populations compete for food and modifying it to add the information about the clashes.
 We imagine that each individual of the first population~$u$ decides to attack an individual of the second population with some probability~$a$ in a given period of time.
-We assume that hostilities take the form of ``duels'', that is, one-to-one fights.
-In each duel, the individual of the first population has a probability~$\zeta_u$ of being killed and a probability~$\zeta_v$ of killing his or her opponent; notice that in some duel the two fighters might be both killed.
+As an outcome, the individual of the first population has a probability~$\zeta_u$ of being killed and a probability~$\zeta_v$ of killing one opponent.
+One may think that hostilities take the form of ``duels'', that is, one-to-one fights, whose single outcome does not depend on the total number of individuals of the populations.
+Notice that in some duel the fighters might both be killed.
 Thus, after one time-period, the casualties for the first and second populations are~$a\zeta_u u$ and~$a\zeta_v u$ respectively.
 The same conclusions are found if we imagine that the first population forms an army to attack the second, which tries to resist by recruting an army of proportional size.
 At the end of each battle, a ratio of the total soldiers is dead, and this is again of the form~$a\zeta_u u$ for the first population and~$a\zeta_v u$ for the second one.